-The committee was comprised of ten community members with unique professional perspectives including: landscape architecture, environmental and graphic design, city planning, environmental planning, financial services, artist, library board member, and human resources expert.
+The committee was comprised of ten community members with unique professional perspectives including: landscape architecture, environmental and graphic design, city planning, environmental planning, financial?, artist/painter, library board member, human resources, and?

-There were 12 meetings held during 2023 with one group visit to the site with the Township engineer.
+The were 12 meetings held during 2023 and one group visit to the site with the Township engineer.